 Aside from not having to make any payments until you sell the home or die, there are a couple of other selling points for a reverse mortgage vs. HELOC.

 - You don’t need to prove your income to qualify.
-As stated above, any homeowner over the age of 55 who lives in their home at least six months a year can qualify for a reverse mortgage.
+As stated above, any homeowner over the age of 55 who lives in their home for at least six months a year can qualify for a reverse mortgage.
 To qualify for a HELOC, however, requires proof of stable and sufficient income and an adequate credit score.

 - You will never owe more than the value of your home.
 If housing prices suddenly drop, there’s a possibility with a HELOC that you could owe the lender more than the home is worth.
-According to the rules of a reverse mortgage, however, you and your beneficiaries will not have to worry about such a shortfall because the amount owing on a reverse mortgage can never exceed the property value.
+According to the rules of a reverse mortgage, however, you and your beneficiaries will not have to worry about such a shortfall because the amount

 Alternatives to a Reverse Mortgage in Canada